 How to prepare for hurricane season?
 5 tips on how to stay safe.
 Take basic steps now to ensure your safety should a storm hit.
 Be ready for hurricane season.

-Hurricane season is here.
+Hurricane season 2021 is here.
 If you live in one of the affected areas yourself, you'll want to prepare.
 If your friends and family live there, you want to help them.
-We've created this small guide to help you prepare.
+We've created this small guide to help you prepare for a hurricane.
 Even if you can't control when and where hurricanes hit, you can minimize the potential damage by being prepared.

 Both the Atlantic hurricane season and the Caribbean hurricane seasons start around the 22nd of May and end around the 30th of November.
 The peak generally happens in August & September.
 The countries affected by hurricanes are mostly in the Caribbean.
 Jamaica, Cuba and Haiti are hit often.
 But there are plenty of affected areas in Mexico and the United States as well.

-Staying connected, both to the news and to each other, is incredibly important during a hurricane.
-Situations can change quickly, making old information obsolete.
+The first step when you prepare for a hurricane is staying connected, both to the news and to each other.
+During a hurricane, situations can change quickly, making old information obsolete.

 Landlines, both for your TV and for your phone, are known to break during a hurricane.
 So it's important that you have a way to get the information you need and a way to contact friends, family or emergency services.
 Your mobile phone is the best tool for this.
 You can access the mobile site of the national weather service to get up to date weather information and alerts.
 Official and trusted local accounts on social media can be an important source of information as well.